-A converter should not attempt to synthesize a ruleId for a result if the tool does not provide one.

-A converter that knows which artifact a result was detected in, but not which artifact the analysis tool was originally instructed to scan, should populate the location.physicalLocation property, but should not attempt to populate result.analysisTarget (see §3.25.13).
+A converter that knows which artifact a result was detected in, but not which artifact the analysis tool was originally instructed to scan, SHOULD populate result.locations (§3.25.12), but SHOULD NOT attempt to populate result.analysisTarget (§3.25.13).

-A converter should not attempt to guess whether the analysis tool's version string is intended to be interpreted as a Semantic Version 2.0.0 version string (see §3.18.8).
+A converter SHOULD NOT populate the analysis tool’s toolComponent.semanticVersion (§3.18.8) unless it possesses out of band information that the tool component's version string is intended to be interpreted as a semantic version [SEMVER] version string.

 (Informative) Locating rule and notification metadata